matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

-# MSC3864: User-given nicknames & descriptions for rooms & users
+# MSC3864: User-given nicknames & descriptions for rooms

-User-given Nicknames or names loaded from an addressbook are great, they allow you to personalize your experience in using an IM while others do not need to change anything.
-Like when you write with privacy-concerned users, they might use a nickname for their account on their own, but you may want to have them listed by their real name or any other funny nickname you've given them.
-Or people are using their display name to present statements like "(away until X)" and you want to set an end to that (for yourself).
+> This MSC is similar to [MSC3865](https://github.com/matrix-org/matrix-spec-proposals/pull/3865),
+> which specifies user-given attributes for rooms.
+> They were split because it makes more sense for now to store user attributes in another way
+> and because it shall be possible to set a user-given name for any MXID restricted to a single room.
+> However, they may share the same ideas and reasonings.

-The same for groups, sometimes, the *global* room name works fine, but it would be funnier or easier for you to use another one.
+Sometimes, the *global* room name works fine, but it would be funnier or easier for you to use another one.
 Maybe because you've grouped similar rooms together into a (personal) space, so parts of the name become irrelevant.